- The average cost of car insurance in Tennessee is $1,677 a year or $140 per month, based on our data analysis.

 Begin your search for the top car insurance policy in Tennessee by getting quotes from multiple insurance providers and comparing them.

-Below is a breakdown of car insurance companies in Tennessee and their average annual premiums.
+In the table below, see an overview of various car insurance companies in Tennessee, along with their average annual premiums.

 Car insurance rates by city in Tennessee

-Below, you’ll see the average annual car insurance cost of major cities in Tennessee.
+Find below the average annual car insurance cost for drivers in some of Tennessee’s major cities.

 Select your city below to see the insurance company and its average full coverage rates.